wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 When Hanjst encounters a syntax error, it throws a readable exception code description to form a traceable error report.

 Based on these error message specific to the line number, the developers can find the error location and make corrections as fast as possible.
-As shown above, it is indicated that when the template engine performs parsing, it is found that a variable such as $myAds2 which is undefined on line 405 is used without being initialized, so an error is reported.
+As shown above, it is indicated that when the template engine performs parsing, it has been found that a variable such as $myAds2 which is undefined on line 405 is used without being initialized prior to being called, so an error is reported.

-note!
+Attention!
 It is worth noting!
 Hanjst turns on JavaScript's Strict mode, which doesn't allow undefined variables!

 ---
 #### Related works